First & Last Frost Date by UK Postcode 2026

 Step 2: Horticultural fleece (the gardener’s best friend)

-A single layer of 30gsm horticultural fleece provides approximately 2–3°C of frost protection.
+A single layer of 30gsm horticultural fleece provides around 2°C of frost protection (RHS).
 For most spring frosts in southern and central England, that is enough.
-When the forecast shows temperatures dropping below −3°C, use a double layer for 4–5°C of protection.
+When the forecast shows temperatures dropping below −3°C, use a double layer for around 4°C of protection.
 Drape the fleece loosely over plants (do not wrap tightly, as trapped moisture can freeze and cause more damage), and peg or weigh down the edges with stones so it does not blow off.
 Remove during the day to allow sunlight and airflow.

 A 10-metre roll of 30gsm fleece costs around £8–£12 and lasts 3–4 seasons with careful handling.
 For larger beds and vegetable plots, buy a wider roll (1.5m or 2m wide) and cut to size.
 I keep two rolls in the shed at all times from March through to late May.